An unusual stay in Sapa in the Ta Van and Ta Phin villages

 Ta Van village

 It is by taking the Cau May road and then the Muong Hoa road that you will find yourself in the Ta Van village, 10km from the town to experience a more calm and authentic Sapa and to discover the life of the Giay.
 Perched at the foot of the valleys and surrounded by the awe-inspiring Hoang Lien Son mountain range and majestic Ham Rong mountain, the Ta Van village gives an impeccable view of the rice terraces which unfurl like a superb undulating carpet.
-Like natural masterpieces, spread over hundreds of hectares of rice fields, it’s the fruit of centuries of farmer artisans.
-The landscape is more spectacular during the harvest months, April and September, when the golden rice fields of Ta Van delight villagers and visitors alike.
-Stroll along the village paths to breathe the scent of nature that smells of flourishing fields and immerse yourself in the song of birds and the murmurs of streams.
+Like natural masterpieces spread over hundreds of hectares of rice fields, it’s the fruit of centuries of artisanal farmers.
+The landscape is more spectacular during the harvest months of April and September, when the glinting, golden rice fields of Ta Van delight villagers and visitors alike.
+Stroll along the village paths to breathe the scent of nature that smells of flourishing fields and immerse yourself in the song of birds and the trickling murmurs of streams.

 Following a fairly tight dirt track, you reach the Ta Van hamlet bordered by fields of green rice and corn, with the limpid Muong Hoa source opposite.
 Ta Van is home to around 40 families of the Giay ethnic group who, with other ethnic groups, live together in harmony.
 The Giay settle more often near the springs at the bottom of the valley and practice flooded rice cultivation while the Hmong settle in the higher regions, living on the cultivation of corn, cassava and slash-and-burn farming.